Constitution of the Club

 After these respective terms they will not again be eligible for election until after the expiry of one year.

-41. The Club will, at each Annual General Meeting, appoint Auditors to audit the Club accounts for the current year.
-Such accounts will, when duly audited, be presented by the Honorary Treasurer to a General Meeting of the Club for confirmation, a copy having been duly forwarded to every Member of the Club with the notice convening the meeting.
+- The Club will, at each Annual General Meeting, appoint Auditors to audit the Club accounts for the current year.
+Such accounts will, when duly audited, be presented by the Honorary Treasurer to a General Meeting of the Club for confirmation, a copy having been duly forwarded to every Member of the Club within the notice convening the meeting.

 Dinners of the Club

-42. The Members of the Club will, save in exceptional circumstances of which the Committee will be the judge, dine together each year.43.
-A General Meeting will have power, by a majority consisting of not less than two-thirds of the Full Members voting, to alter or add to the existing Rules of the Club.
-December 2016
+- The Members of the Club will, save in exceptional circumstances of which the Committee will be the judge, dine together each year.

 Alteration to the Rules